Visitor Information

 What should I wear?

-You’ll find people wearing everything from suits to shorts–since Whidbey Island is a vacation and camping destination, we frequently get visitors who are vacationing or camping on the island.
+You’ll find people wearing everything from suits to shorts–since Whidbey Island is a vacation and camping destination, we frequently get visitors who are vacationing or camping on the island and dressed very casually.